Patriot Flags Of The American Revolutionary War

 The delegates to the Continental Congress did not specify how the thirteen stars should be arranged on the blue field.
 As a result, different designs proliferated.

 It should be noted that the tradition of Betsy Ross stitching together the first Stars and Stripes flag, at the request of George Washington, George Ross and Robert Morris did not come into existence until the year 1870.
-The tradition was started by Betsy’s grandson, William Canby.
+The tradition was started by Betsy’s grandsons, William Canby and George Canby.
 Although Betsy Ross was in fact a seamstress, and is known to have produced flags for the Patriot Cause, there is no evidence that she made the first national colors.
 Nor is there any factual evidence that Betsy Ross originated the design in which the thirteen stars are positioned in a circle on the blue field.
 The name Betsy Ross Flag, in regard to a flag with the stars in a circle on the blue field on the canton, was not popularized until the time of the nation’s Centennial.

 Of lesser notoriety was the Philadelphia milliner by the name of Margaret Manny.
 It was she who, in the fall of 1775, stitched together a red and white striped Sons of Liberty flag with the combined crosses of St. Andrew and St. George in the canton.
 James Wharton supplied Miss Manny with forty-nine yards of broad bunting and fifty-two and one-half yards of narrower bunting for an ensign destined to be flown on the flagship of the American squadron, the Alfred.
 On 03 December, 1775, Captain John Paul Jones hoisted the new colors produced by Miss Manny on the Alfred.